Who am I?

-Dr Acosta has provided consultancy for various governments, international organisations, law firms, political parties and NGOs in the USA, Europe, Latin America and Africa.
-He produced the written observations for the applicant submitted to the European Court of Justice in the recent case C-636/16 López Pastuzano.
-This was a case on the Long-Term Residence Directive and the Court of Justice ruled in favour of the applicant.
+Dr Acosta has testified before the parliaments of Chile, Colombia and Ecuador on migration law reform.
+He has provided consultancy for various governments, international organisations, law firms, political parties and NGOs in the USA, Europe, Latin America, the Caribbean and Africa.
+He produced the written observations for the applicant submitted to the European Court of Justice in the recent cases C-636/16 López Pastuzano (on the Long-term Residence Directive) and C-836/18 RH (on EU citizenship and Article 20 TFEU).
+In both cases, the Court of Justice ruled in favour of the applicant.
+Professor Acosta has also provided written legal opinions to domestic lawyers that have proven to be decisive in other successful cases before the CJEU, such as C-448/19 WT.
 He is regularly invited to present his work in some of the most prestigious universities around the globe and has been visiting researcher at several institutions including the University of New York (NYU) and the European University Institute (EUI) in Florence.
 He has been interviewed by media outlets in the USA, UK, Spain, Russia, Brazil or Ecuador, among others.

 What do I publish?

 Where do I work?

 I work as a Professor in European and Migration Law (as from 1 August 2019) at the University of Bristol in the UK.
 Between 2014 and 2019, I also worked 20% of my time as co-investigator in a five years research project entitled Prospects for International Migration Governance (MIGPROSP) funded by the European Research Council with 2.1 million Euros.
 During the academic year 2015-2016 I spent four months as a Fernand Braudel Fellow at the European University Institute in Florence (September-December 2015) and then six months as an Emile Nöel Fellow at the Jean Monnet Centre at NYU, New York (January-June 2016).
 I have been visiting fellow or researcher at many other institutions around the world including University of Riga (2010), Fundação Getulio Vargas in Rio de Janeiro (2011), Universidad di Tella in Buenos Aires (2012), National University of Singapore (2012), Universidad Javeriana in Bogotá (2013) and University of Helsinki (2015).